 How much compensation will I receive?

 Compensation amounts are based on the extent of pain and suffering you have endured.
 Your payment can also include any money lost due to your injury.
-These special damages can cover lost wages because you have had to take extra time off work to recover and you only receive statutory sick pay, or if you have had to pay for prescriptions, transport to and from your medical appointments, or private nursing care to help you at home.
+These special damages can cover lost wages because you have had to take extra time off work to recover and you only receive Statutory Sick Pay (SSP), or if you have had to pay for prescriptions, transport to and from your medical appointments or private nursing care to help you at home.

 You may be wondering what the average payout for medical negligence resulting in death might be.
 The Judicial College regularly publishes guidelines to assist in determining how compensation should be calculated based on the type of injury you have sustained.
 Your solicitor will use this to help advise you on what is a fair payment.

 The Medical Negligence Experts can help by providing advice on the strength of your claim and then putting you in contact with a specialist law firm who will help you to receive maximum compensation for your injury.
 It is important to work with a solicitor who has the right experience and knowledge of your type of claim.
 Our network of medical negligence lawyers is UK-wide, which means we have an expert near you.